 With all the pews occupied, a diverse group of residents could be seen standing in the back of the hall as the crowd spilled over onto the basketball court located in the rear of the large church auditorium.

-The debate was moderated by members of the online organization, I Believe in Birmingham; nine of the 12 candidates running for office participated in the event – Mayor Bell, Patricia Bell, Ronaldo Davis, Erwin Hill II, Brother Fernandez Sims, Lanny Jackson, Randall Woodfin, Frank Matthews and Chris Woods.
+The debate was moderated by members of the online organization, I Believe in Birmingham; nine of the 12 candidates running for office participated in the event – Mayor Bell, Patricia Bell, Ronaldo Davis, Ervin Hill II, Brother Fernandez Sims, Lanny Jackson, Randall Woodfin, Frank Matthews and Chris Woods.
 Not present were Angela Hunter, Donald Lomax and Carl Jackson.

 The wide-ranging conversation remained largely civil, with candidates, for the most part, adhering to the allocated two-minute response time while they passed around four microphones that periodically cut out during the questions and answers.
 Some candidates, including Mayor Bell, opted to speak without a microphone.